 Property Description Host name Name of the host.
 Primary group User account's primary group.
 This group is used as primary group when creating a user account.
 Device The computer is connected to this device.
-Specify a new device using the $\cite{\cite{100}}$ button next to the menu.
+Specify a new device using the button next to the menu.

 Property Description AIX system Specifies whether this host is an IBM AIX system.
 The following properties are offered additionally for user accounts on IBM AIX systems.
-Account definition (initial) Initial account definition for creating user accounts.
-This account definition is used if automatic assignment of employees to user accounts is used for this host and user accounts should be created that are already managed ( Linked configured state).
-The account definition's default manage level is applied. vees to user accounts eated that are already User accounts are only lin account definition is given example. - Target system managers Application role, in which target system managers are specified for the host.
+Account definition (initial) Initial account definition for definition is used if automore is used for this host and use managed ( Linked config manage level is applied. atic assignment of employ ser accounts should be cre vees to user accounts eated that are already User accounts are only lin account definition is given example. - Target system managers Application role, in which target system managers are specified for the host.
 Target system managers only edit the objects from hosts that are assigned to them.
 Therefore, each host can have a different target system manager assigned to it.
 Select the One Identity Maresponsible for administration role.
-Synchronized by Type of synchronization through which the data is synchronized betwee the host and One Identity Manager.
-As soon as objects for this host ar available in One Identity Manager, the type of synchronization can no longer be changed. cts for this host are If you create a host with the Synchronization Editor, One Identity Manager is used.
-Table 19: Permitted va lues Value Synchronization by Provisioned by One Identity Manager Unix connector Unix connector No synchronization none none ynchronization , you can ata between One Identity l Operating system description Description of the operating ng system.
+Synchronized by nchronized Type of synchronization through which the data is synchronized be the host and One Identity Manager.
+As soon as objects for this ho available in One Identity Manager, the type of synchronization callonger be changed. cts for this host are If you create a host with the Manager is used. he Synchronization Editor, One Identity Table 19: Permitted va lues Value Synchronization by Provisioned by One Identity Manager Unix connector Unix connector No synchronization none none ynchronization , you can ata between One Identity l Operating system description Description of the operating ng system.
 Distribution Installed distribution of the e operating system.
 Distribution version Version of the installed dis stribution.